wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 you don't really need a tie.

-I have to find my tie.
+YOUNG SHELDON: I have to find my tie.
 I have to find my tie.

 Be right back.